Cat communication: Ears

-Cats can change the position of their ears very quickly, and continuously: from erect when the cat is alert and focused, slightly relaxed when the cat is calm, and flattened against the head when extremely defensive or aggressive.
-In cats, flattened ears generally indicate that it feels threatened and may attack.

-Flattening of the ears is thought to be a defense or attack posture.
+Cats can change the position of their ears very quickly, and continuously.
+They are erect when the cat is alert and focused, slightly relaxed when the cat is calm, and flattened against the head when extremely defensive or aggressive.
+In cats, flattened ears generally indicate that it feels threatened and may attack used as a defense or attack posture.

 Eyes

 A direct stare by a cat usually communicates a challenge or threat and is more likely to be seen in high-ranking cats; lower-ranking cats usually withdraw in response.
 The direct stare is often used during predation or for territorial reasons.
 In contrast to a direct stare, cats will lower their eyelids or slowly blink them to show trust and affection to their owners.
-According to Gary Weitzman, a licensed veterinarian and animal author, this type of feline body language is similar to a "kitty kiss".
-He further explains in his book, "How To Speak Cat: A Guide to Decoding Cat Language," that slow blinking could be a physiological response to lowered stress hormonal levels from being in a calm state.

-"The slow blink is an acceptance gesture," Weitzman says.
-"They do that when they're absolutely comfortable with you, and they do it with other cats as well."
-It is not clear why cats do this when they are feeling calm and comfortable, but Weitzman writes, "it's likely an autonomic response: related to low levels of cortisol [stress hormone] in the cat."

-In fact, Weitzman encourages cat owners to mimic this behavior to show affection; but it should reinforce a non-threatening position.
-However, this behavior is not exclusive to domestic cats, but also to those in the wild.
-And since in the wild they are territorial, they use this slow blinking with other cats to show a friendly or nonthreatening demeanor.